 I’m sure you’ve heard.
 Tuesday, Amazon selected Northern Virginia and NYC for its HQ2 locations.
 Crystal City and Alexandria, VA areas will house the company’s new offices and more than 25,000 employees in a new neighborhood called “National Landing.”
 The area’s culture is most certainly about to change in drastic ways.
 News articles are speculating about how exactly it will change — increased traffic and expenses (food, real estate), and a better overall food scene are expected, but no one has covered, you guessed it: coffee.
 And this is big!

 From what we understand about CEO Jeff Bezos and the Amazon HQ1 in Seattle, we can only surmise that a robust coffee scene – showcasing local DMV roasters – will be a part of the new Amazon HQ2 at National Landing.

-We’ve already been harping on Harper Macaw, yet we simply must harp some more.
+Time Cupsoul celebrated with a bar from Harper Macaw.
+This ins’t a new feat.
+We’ve already been harping on Harper Macaw, first breaking the news of their holiday bar, Winter’s Cheer, last season, and also, naming them as a truly must-visit/must-taste DC chocolate maker in this guide.
+Yet, we simply must harp some more.
 And if we had a real harp, well yes, we would henceforth strum its beautiful strings and sing a romantic ballad to this DC brand.

 The cherry blossoms may be on their way, but there’s still time to grab a delicious hot chocolate in the District.
 There are numerous articles online that list top hot chocolate spots in DC, but none of them match up with this list!